jnewman747/salamander-heatmap/README.md

-# Title: Salamander-heatmap
+# Kentucky Salamander Heatmap

-# Background Information
+## Background Information
 Salamanders are a group of amphibians categorized by elongate, slender bodies, blunt snouts and the presence of a tail.
 They are typically associated with aquatic habitats (wetlands, seeps, rivers, etc.) but can also be terrestrial.

 Salamanders are important because they represent the largest biomass of all vertebrates in the forest.
 Also, salamanders help control insect populations (particularly insects that humans consider pests like mosquitos).
 Further, salamanders can be used as “bioindicators” of ecosystem health due to their permeable skin.